Skip to Main Content

 Adam Matthew Collections

-This spreadsheet lists primary source collections that the Library has access to.
+The Library subscribes to certain collections from Adam Matthew, a vendor specializing in primary source materials from a variety of regions and time periods.
 For text and data mining purposes, the data must be requested from Adam Matthew.
 Contact a librarian at AskDSP@udel.libanswers.com to get started.

 HathiTrust Digital Library

-• HathiTrust (pronounced hah-tee) is a partnership of academic and research institutions, offering a collection of millions of titles digitized from libraries around the world.
+HathiTrust is a partnership of academic and research institutions, offering a collection of millions of titles digitized from libraries around the world.
 Many materials in HathiTrust are only accessible to member institutions (University of Delaware is a member).
-The Data API lets researchers access content in the digital library.
+See available datasets, or use the HathiTrust Research Center's (HTRC) Analytics platform to build a custom dataset.

 JSTOR